 According to Kiss Metrics content with relevant images gets 94 per cent more views than content without.
 People engage better with visual content, be it images, videos, infographics or animated GIFs.
 Visuals are crucial to how your brand story is communicated.

 A web crawler (or spider), is an online bot that crawls your website through links to index it on Google and other search engines.

-Your websites reflect your brand and offers high-quality unique content.
+Your website reflects your brand and offers high-quality unique content.
 It should be a seamless experience, logical and easy to navigate.
 Read how to make your website more effective.
-Your home page should act like your front door and content pages should tell a story.
+Your home page should act as your front door and content pages should tell a story.
 Your website is critical because all of your other digital marketing activities should lead your users back to your website for conversion.

 The X-factor is a special quality, essential for success and difficult to describe.